gautam123456/sample/README.md

 This is new Salon at Home Mobile first project, build in ### react ###, ### relay ###, backend is  ### graphQL ###.

 # Set Up on local #
-In order to get started..
+In order to get started...

 * Install node Version 7+
 * Clone this repo